-Armenia is the only country in the entire Caucasus region that has operated a nuclear power plant for over 30 years.
+Armenia is the only country in the entire Caucasus region that has operated an NPP for over 30 years.
 Qualified specialists are required for the already existing ANPP, the ANRA, Nuclear and Radiation Safety Centre, Armatom and other research institutes to address issues and challenges in view of new developments in nuclear energy in Armenia.

-Armenia has two main institutions preparing nuclear experts: the National Polytechnic University of Armenia (NPUA) and Yerevan State University (YSU).
-Armenian specialists from ANRA, the nuclear power plant and support organizations participate in scientific visits and training in Europe, the United States of America and other areas, conducted under the auspices of IAEA technical cooperation projects and international aid programmes.
+Armenia has two main institutions preparing nuclear experts: NPUA and YSU.
+Armenian specialists from ANRA, the NPP and support organizations participate in scientific visits and training in Europe, the United States of America and other areas, conducted under the auspices of IAEA technical cooperation projects and international aid programmes.

-To increase the quality of nuclear specialists, two departments of YSU and the State Engineering University of Armenia currently provide specialized education in the field of nuclear energy.
+To increase the quality of nuclear specialists, two departments of YSU and the NPUA currently provide specialized education in the field of nuclear energy.
 However, enhancing the integrated education system for the nuclear sector in Armenia is essential.
 Therefore, the Government approved a concept on human resources management.
 Implementation of knowledge management for all phases, including design, construction and commissioning, operation and decommissioning, for both existing and future NPP units are the main parts of the concept.

-Armenia is currently engaged in the following activities:
+Armenia is currently engaged in the following activity:

-NPUA and YSU closely cooperate with the International Nuclear Management Academy in the framework of the IAEA and will open a Nuclear Technology Management Master’s study programme.
+NPUA and YSU closely cooperate with the International Nuclear Management Academy in the framework of the IAEA and will open a Nuclear Technology Management (NTM) Master study programme.

 Significant expansion of staffing at the Ministry of Energy Infrastructure and Natural Resources and CJSC Metsamorenergoatom to support new unit design and procurement is expected after selection of strategic partners and investors.
-Armenia’s contract with WorleyParsons (as the management company for the new NPP) requires that they develop specific training plans for personnel working on the preconstruction and construction phases of the project and for personnel responsible for project safety.
+Armenia’s contract with WorleyParsons requires development of specific training plans for personnel working on the preconstruction and construction phases of the project and for personnel responsible for project safety.